-However, dietary sources of vitamin D are limited with oily fish being the only significant source.
-Small amounts can be found in egg yolk, red meat and fortified foods (formula milks, breakfast cereal and fat spreads.
+However, dietary sources of Vitamin D are limited with oily fish being the only significant source.
+Small amounts can be found in egg yolk, red meat and fortified foods (formula milks, breakfast cereal and margarine)

 The major natural source is from skin synthesis following exposure to sunlight.
-From October to the beginning of April in the Isle of Man there is no ambient ultraviolet sunlight of the appropriate wavelength for skin synthesis of vitamin D. It is estimated that 23% of children and 8% of adults may have low vitamin D status.
+From October to the beginning of April in the Isle of Man there is no ambient ultraviolet sunlight of the appropriate wavelength for skin synthesis of Vitamin D. It is estimated that 23% of children and 8% of adults may have low Vitamin D status.

-UK NHS guidance suggests that during the autumn and winter months everyone within the UK should take an average of 10 micrograms (400 units) vitamin D supplement every day to support general health, bone and muscle health.
-This is especially important for those who have limited exposure to sunlight during the spring and summer, such as those in residential homes, nursing homes and those in prison and those who usually wear clothes that cover most of their skin when outdoors.
+UK NHS guidance suggests that during the autumn and winter months everyone within the UK should take an average of 10mcg Vitamin D supplement every day to support general health, bone and muscle health.
+This is especially important for those who have limited exposure to sunlight during the spring and summer, such as those in residential homes, nursing homes and those in prison.